PDLT-University-of-York/test-split-site/docs/ultra/ai-da.md

 !!!
 Tip "Using the question generator effectively"

-    If course items are selected to provide context for questions, the tool will draw from content in the Document, file etc. For example, questions may be created based on proceduaral instructions within an item.
-It may be more effective to provide a detailed description of the desired content area.
+    If course items are selected to provide context, questions may be  based on procedural instructions within an item.
+If this occurs, you may find it more effective to instead provide a detailed description of the desired content.

     All questions **must** be checked very carefully to ensure they are correct.